7 Tips for Starting a Successful Homeschool Nature Club

 1. What is a nature study club?

-Quite simply, it’s a small or large group of homeschoolers who meet together for the purpose of studying nature topics together.
-(I prefer a small club of four to six families since larger groups tend to get off track easier.)
+Quite simply, it’s a small or large group of homeschoolers who meet to study nature topics together.
+(I prefer a small club of four to six families since larger groups tend to get off track more easily.)

 2. How often does a nature club meet?

 It can meet as often as your group wishes.
-Some clubs meet monthly all year long; some meet monthly during the school year; some meet monthly during the “nice” months of the year; while others meet weekly, but only during a particular season.
-See what fits best with everyone’s schedules and go from there.
+Some clubs meet monthly all year long, some meet monthly during the school year, some meet monthly during the “nice” months of the year, and others meet weekly but only during a particular season.
+See what best fits everyone’s schedules and go from there.

 3. Where does a nature club meet?